Canon 1Ds Mark II vs 5D Mark II

 |Canon 1Ds« »||Y||-||-||-||-||-||FW||-||-||-||Canon 1Ds|

 Both the 1Ds Mark II and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the 5D Mark II was followed by the Canon 5D Mark III.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 1Ds Mark II vs 5D Mark II